Annulment, setting aside and refusal of enforcement of arbitral awards in Iran

 Grounds for setting aside of a domestic arbitration award are stipulated in Article 489 of the Iran Civil Procedure Act.
 These grounds(except one) are to a great extent similar to what exists in other legal systems, and therefore, they cannot be interpreted widely.
 According to this article, an arbitral award is null and unenforceable if:

-- Where the award has been in conflict with right creating laws;
+1. Where the award has been in conflict with laws establishing rights;

 Setting aside of National Awards in International Arbitrations